vmware-archive/operator-builder/README.md

 Operator Builder uses a workload configuration to provide important details for your operator project.
-This guide uses a [standalone workload](docs/standlone-workloads.md).
-Save this file to your `.source-manifests` direcotry.
+This guide uses a [standalone workload](docs/standalone-workloads.md).
+Save this file to your `.source-manifests` directory.

     name: webstore
     kind: StandaloneWorkload